jgoguen/jgoguen.github.io/content/contact/careers.md

 far.

 - What is the name of your company and what industry are they in?
+- What role(s) are you asking me to consider?
+Please include either a full job description or a link to a full job description.
 - How diverse is your company, and the team I would be working with?
 Am I expecting to work with primarily other white males or can I expect to work with a diverse team and company leadership?